Bishop`s House, Marriott Street, Northampton, Northamptonshire, NN2 6AW

 St Edward the Confessor, Milton Keynes

-St Francis de Sales, Wolverton
+St Francis de Sales and St Mary Magdalene, Wolverton

-St Thomas Aquinas, Milton Keynes
+St Thomas and All Saints, Milton Keynes

 St Bede, Milton Keynes